 Cornerback Chris Brown said that he was depressed after Saturday's loss.
 "To go out and play as hard as you can and lose is a very frustrating feeling," he said.
-"I'd rather we had not driven downfield and had it all taken away.'
+"I'd rather we had not driven downfield and had it all taken away."
 The pomp and circumstance of his final home game was far from Brown's mind until the game was over.
 "Not until after the block did I realize that it was all over," he said.
 "Ever since I've been here, we've yet to win our last game.
 I wanted to go out in style - a winner."
 At one point, what looked like a sure interception for Brown, turned out instead to be a 15-yard pass completion for Air Force.
-Early in the fourth quarter, a Falcon pass bounced out of Brown's hands and was picked up by Air Force's Mike Kirby.
-The Falcons scored two plays later to pull within six.
-"It was one of those things," said Brown.
-"I was more concerned with running with the ball rather than Tri-captain John Mosley was not sure how to react after Saturday's game, "I don't know how I feel," he said.
-"I don't know whether to cry or laugh.
-I feel good about us as a team - as a unit.
-I realized that winning at anything reflects the group.
-In winning or losing, we shared a feeling.
-We felt as one and that's what Notre Dame is all about."
-The other tri-captain, cornerback Stacey Toran, chipped in with three tackles in his final home appearance.
-Linebacker Rick Navlor played well and added seven.
+Early in the fourth quarter, a Falcon pass bounced out of Brown's hands and The other tri-captain, cornerback Stacey Toran, chipped in with three tackles in his final home appearance.
+Linebacker Rick Naylor played well and added seven.

 Tim Marshall saw action at flip tackle, but made no stops.

 On the offensive side of the line.
-Neil Maune and Mike Shiner turned in solid performances, opening up big holes for tailback Allen Pinkett and protecting Kiel in passing situa- Greg Gólic also saw some action at quick tackle.
+Neil Maune and Mike Shiner turned in solid performances, opening up big holes for tailback Allen Pinkett and protecting Kiel in passing situations.
+Greg Golic also saw some action at quick tackle.

-Mike Favorite appeared at split end, but had no receptions to his credit For all 24 seniors, the game had to have been a special one, whether they played or not.
+Mike Favorite appeared at split end, but had no receptions to his credit.

+For all 24 seniors, the game had to have been a special one, whether they played or not.
 All of them were able to wear the blue and gold and say that they were truly a part of the Notre Dame football tradition.